- How do I get Advice?

 - How do I make a complaint?

 - You are encouraged to raise your complaint at a local level first.
 If you want to raise a formal complaint you need to submit a form.
-Details of the procedure and a copy of the form are on iCity (towards the bottom of the page under ‘Attachments’).
+Details of the Student Complaints Procedure and a copy of the Formal Complaints Form are on iCity (towards the bottom of the page under ‘Attachments’).
 You should usually make a complaint within 15 working days of a single incident or the last of a series of incidents occurring.
 However, complaints made outside 15 working days may still be considered.

 - I’ve been accused of academic misconduct.
 What should I do?